Jason Mraz: 1999–2001: Career beginnings

-Waiting for My Rocket to Come (2002–04)
+2002–2004: Waiting for My Rocket to Come

 In late 2001, Mraz signed a recording contract with Elektra Records and moved to Los Angeles.

-In 2002, he opened for Jewel on her tour.
+In 2002, Mraz opened for Jewel on her tour.

 On October 15, 2002, Mraz released his first major label debut album, Waiting for My Rocket to Come, which peaked at number 55 on the Billboard 200.
-The first single, "You & I Both," was sent to radio stations time for the album's release, but received minimal airplay, which led Elektra to reconsider whether a mid-tempo song was the right way to introduce Mraz.
+The day after the album's release, Mraz played on The Late Late Show With Craig Kilborn.
+"You & I Both" was released as a promotional single prior to the album's release, but received minimal airplay.

-In early 2003, the label took a new approach with the more upbeat "The Remedy (I Won't Worry)."
-The track was co-written by music production team The Matrix, and became Mraz's first top-40 single on the Billboard Hot 100, peaking at number 15, becoming one of the biggest songs of 2003.
+In early 2003, Mraz released his first commercial single, "The Remedy (I Won't Worry)".
+The track was co-written by music production team The Matrix, and became Mraz's first top-40 single on the Billboard Hot 100, peaking at number 15.
 The song was inspired by a high school friend who was diagnosed with cancer.
-At the time of the album's release, Mraz said that he did not like "The Remedy (I Won't Worry)" and had not wanted it on the album because it had started as a special and experimental song and the record label had "chalked up this chorus".
-The day after the album's release, Mraz played on "The Late Late Show With Craig Kilborn".
+At the time of the album's release, Mraz said that he did not like "The Remedy (I Won't Worry)" and had not wanted it on the album.
+In June 2003, "You & I Both" was released commercially as the second single from the album.
+Waiting for My Rocket to Come was certified Platinum in May 2005 for selling 1 million units.

-Elektra would return to "You & I Both" a second time, shooting a music video and re-releasing it as the second official single.

-On May 19, 2005, Waiting for My Rocket to Come was certified Platinum, for selling 1 million units.

 Mraz opened for Tracy Chapman in 2003 at the Royal Albert Hall in London.
 In 2004, while on tour, Mraz released a live album with an accompanying DVD, Tonight, Not Again: Jason Mraz Live at the Eagles Ballroom.
 He performed with his touring band, including drummer Adam King, Rivera, Sheridan and keyboardist Eric Hinojosa, along with a guest appearance from Blues Traveler frontman John Popper.

-Mr. A–Z (2005–08)
+2005–2007: Mr. A–Z

 On July 26, 2005, Mraz released his second major label album, Mr. A–Z, produced by Steve Lillywhite for Atlantic Records.
 The album's lead single, "Wordplay", was produced by Kevin Kadish, and entered the Billboard 200 at number 5.
 The album earned a Grammy Award nomination for Best Engineered Album, Non-Classical, while Lillywhite received a nomination for Producer of the Year.